ddeutils/ddeutil-workflow/README.md

                  body:
                     resource: ${{ params.source-extract }}

-                    # You can able to use filtering like Jinja template but this
+                    # You can use filtering like Jinja template but this
                     # package does not use it.
                     filter: ${{ params.run-date | fmt(fmt='%Y%m%d') }}
                  auth: